Tap the text to show or hide reading controls.

 “He’s not my sibling, so stop jumping to conclusions.”

-Gyu-yeon snapped in his characteristically blunt tone and took the tissue from Do-min’s hand.
-Despite Gyu-yeon’s coldness, Do-min didn’t lose his smile.
+Gyu-yeon snapped back in his characteristically blunt tone and took the tissue from Do-min’s hand.
+Despite Gyu-yeon’s cold demeanor, Do-min didn’t lose his smile.
 He was truly Naru’s formidable rival.

-Gyu-yeon used the tissue he’d taken to neatly wipe Naru’s hand.
-It was nice that he looked after him like that, but Do-min’s presence irritated him and kept his expression tight.
+Gyu-yeon used the tissue he had taken to neatly wipe Naru’s hand.
+It was nice of him to look after him like that, but Do-min’s presence irritated him, keeping his expression tight.

 He was somewhat displeased.
 Like the cat in the countryside that used to steal my food.
-Not terribly bad, but annoying—like the boss cat of an alley that gets under your skin.
+Not terribly bad, but annoying and a bit like the boss cat of an alley that grates on you.

 As Naru ground his teeth, Gyu-yeon—worried about his wet clothes—looked at him with puzzled eyes.